Black populism: Goals

 Black Populism found early expression in various agrarian organizations, including the Colored Agricultural Wheels, the southern Knights of Labor, the Cooperative Workers of America, and the Colored Farmers' Alliance.
-However, facing the limitations in attempting to implement their reforms absent of engaging the electoral process, Black Populists helped to launch the People's Party and used the then left-of-centre Republican Party in fusion campaigns.
+However, facing the limitations in attempting to implement their reforms absent of engaging the electoral process, Black Populists helped to launch the People's Party and used the then left-of-center Republican Party in fusion campaigns.
 (Today though, after the Republican Party moved to the right, and the Democratic Party in the South was abandoned by the White Populist Dixiecrats who had opposed integration in the 1960s, most African Americans who vote cast ballots for Democratic Party candidates).

 Resistance and failure

-By the late 1890s, under relentless attack – propaganda campaigns warning of a “second Reconstruction” and “Negro rule,” physical intimidation, violence, and assassinations of leaders and foot soldiers – the movement was crushed.
+By the late 1890s, propaganda campaigns warning of a “second Reconstruction” and “Negro rule,” physical intimidation, violence, and assassinations of leaders and foot soldiers led to the movement's downfall.
 A key figure in the attack on Black Populism was Ben Tillman, the leader of South Carolina's white farmers' movement.
-As realistic politicians, the Southern Populist knew that they had only two possible alternatives in the fight against the ruling Bourbon Democrats.
-They must choose between trying to win the Negro votes or working to eliminate it entirely.
-The Tillman group in South Carolina sought the latter method.
+Southern Populists knew that they had only two possible alternatives in the fight against the ruling Bourbon Democrats.
+They must choose between trying to win the Negro vote or working to eliminate it entirely.
+Tillman and his followers in South Carolina sought the latter method.
 They were completely reactionary on the Negro question and stood with the Bourbons in disregarding the principles of the Fifteenth Amendment.

-Elsewhere the populists sought to win Negro votes, either through fusion with the Republican minority or through the raising of issues with a broad appeal to the Negro farmers.
+Elsewhere, the populists sought to win Negro votes, either through fusion with the Republican minority or through the raising of issues with a broad appeal to the Negro farmers.
 It was no accident that in the South the third-party movement was strongest in those states where it sought not only black votes but active black support.

 The notion that African Americans had somehow betrayed populism would haunt the Georgia People's Party from the very beginning.
 Populists had realized the political importance of blacks.
 Of the state's forty thousand Republicans voters, a considerable majority were former bondsmen.
 If the white votes were to split, they might decide the outcome of any state election.
-But therein lay a predicament.
-How were Populists to court the black votes without losing the whites?
-How were they to keep whites from supporting the "negro party"?
-An attempt had to be made to win over blacks.
-It was a risky scheme, but it contained a degree of precedent in state politics.
-In the 1870s and 1880s, democrats and independents had sometimes used the same device when the white votes splits.
+Populists faced the dilemma of needing to find a way to court the black votes without losing the whites, while also preventing whites from supporting the "negro party."
+The Party decided that it must accept the risk and court the black vote.
+This strategy contained a degree of precedent in state politics: in the 1870s and 1880s, democrats and independents had sometimes used the same device when the white votes split.
 In those days many whites were willing to allow African American men the ballot, especially when it could be sometimes bought for so little.

 Black populism was destroyed, marking the end of organized political resistance to the return of white supremacy in the South in the late 19th century.
 Nevertheless, black populism stood as the largest independent political uprising in the South since the "general strike" during the Civil War, until the modern Civil Rights Movement.